DiarmuidLeahy/NavWell-API/README.md

 ## Installing the NavWell API

-  > Once each of the above dependencies are installed, you're ready to download and install the NavWell API
-  > Open a command prompt window and type
+Once each of the above dependencies are installed, you're ready to download and install the NavWell API Open a command prompt window and type
-    ```
+    ```BASH
     $ git clone https://github.com/DiarmuidLeahy/NavWell-API.git navwell/api
     ```